ThariniDil/webnatics/README.md

 ## Deployment

-To make this easier for you to understand i have uploaded a vedio tutorial of how to use this system , here is the link for the vedio in youtube:

-Also this is system consists of two interfaces :
+This is system consists of two interfaces :

 ### Interface One